Valphai/DialogueGraphBuilder/README.md

 ## DialogueMaster

 Dialogue Master is a component responsible for running the dialogue graph flow at runtime.
-It provides the API to Start different situations, receive current [node info](#dialoguenodeinfo) or grant access to variable [collection](#collections) of the current asset.
+It provides the API to start different situations, receive current [node info](#dialoguenodeinfo) or grant access to variable [collection](#collections) of the current asset.

 In order to use the master, simply add the component to an object in the hierarchy and set exposed fields in the inspector.